philadams-zz/philadams.net/src/quotes.md

 > saying_

 -
+> Education is what people do to you and learning is what you do for yourself.
+> _Joi Ito_

+-
 > Being the richest man in the cemetery doesn't matter to me.
 Going to
 > bed at night saying we've done something wonderful, that's what
 > matters to me. _Steve Jobs_

 -
 > Stay hungry... stay foolish. _Steve Jobs_

+-
+> I've missed more than 9000 shots in my career.
+I've lost almost 300 games.
+26
+> times, I've been trusted to take the game winning shot and missed.
+I've
+> failed over and over and over again in my life.
+And that is why I succeed.
+> _Michael Jordan_

 -
 > A man's errors are his portals of discovery. _James Joyce_